andreasdr/tdme/README-LevelEditor.md

             - copy and paste

     - What is WIP
+        - set up particle systems as entities
+        - set up arbitrary lights as entities
-        - multiple bounding volumes per model
+        - multiple bounding volumes per model entity
         - some other bug fixes that need to be resolved

     - Technology